msokolov/lux/doc/REST-API.md

 paginate using subsequence() expressions within the XQuery expression itself.

+In addition, you can control the content-type, and serialization regime, of the output by specifying:

+* `lux.content-type` the MIME type of the response; if text/xml then XML serialization is used for any nodes in the response; otherwise HTML serialization is used.

 Requests may be submitted as either GET or POST; typically GET should be used only for simple tests and ad hoc interactive queries, since XQuery modules will tend to be long and will need to be URL-escaped to pass as GET